Audiovisual Speech Synthesis using Tacotron2: Conclusion

 \section{Conclusion}

-In this paper, we have described and compared two systems for audiovisual speech synthesis using Tacotron2.
-The first system is the AVTacotron2, which is an end-to-end system that takes an input text and synthesizes acoustic and visual speech.
-The second modular system uses the conventional audio-only Tacotron2 to synthesize acoustic speech from text.
-The synthesized speech is used as input to a speech-to-animation module that generates the corresponding facial controls.
-Emotion embeddings from a speech emotion classifier are used to allow both systems to synthesize emotional audiovisual speech.
-Both approaches are evaluated using a comprehensive subjective evaluation scheme.
-The results show that both systems produce synthesized talking faces that are almost as natural as the ground truth ones.
-Both approaches generate production-quality speech and facial animation that can be applied to a variety of fictional and human-like face models without post-processing.
-The end-to-end approach outperforms the modular approach in almost all aspects.
-However, the additional task of the facial control estimation in the end-to-end approach can sometimes lead to a mismatch between the prosody of the synthesized acoustic speech and the original recordings.
+In this paper, we presented AVTacotron2, an end-to-end audiovisual speech synthesizer that generates both acoustic and visual speech from text.
+We compared against a baseline modular system that uses the conventional audio-only Tacotron2 to synthesize acoustic speech from text.
+The synthesized speech is then used as input to a speech-to-animation module that generates the corresponding facial controls.
+Emotion embeddings from a speech emotion classifier are used to condition both systems to synthesize emotional audiovisual speech.
+Both approaches are evaluated using subjective evaluation.
+The results show that AVTacotron2 outperforms the modular approach in all aspects.
+The additional task of facial control estimation in the end-to-end approach can sometimes lead to a mismatch between the prosody of the synthesized acoustic speech and the original recordings.
+AVTacotron2 produces synthesized talking faces that are rated almost as natural as the ground truth and can be applied to a variety of fictional and human-like face models without post-processing.
+To enhance the experience of the talking faces, our on-going work involves the task of estimating head pose.

-In order to enhance the experience of the talking faces, our on-going work involves the task of estimating head pose in addition to lip movements and facial expression.
-We are currently investigating the impact of the hybrid loss function on AVTacotron2 and estimating optimal weighting factors for audio and visual losses.
-We are also working on improving the prosody of the synthesized acoustic speech from the AVTacotron2.
 Finally, we are investigating video-based and audiovisual-based emotion embeddings compared to the audio-only one used here.